zuriniw/zuriniw.github.io/cv.md

     <dd>Aug 2024 - Jan 2025</dd>
 </dl>

-- Replicated the “Ladybug” project by disassembling and re-soldering disk drives and integrating a Raspberry Pi.
+- Replicated the “Ladybug” project by disassembling and re-soldering disk drives and integrating a Raspberry Pi
 - Built the WasteStation database in Notion to map connections between components and potential reuse applications